310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Hinata %}
-Marine mammals!!
+Marine mammals!
 That’s exciting!
-You don’t usually get to see stuff like that!
-Rare animals really *are* valuable just because they’re so rare, aren’t they~♪
+You don’t usually get to see those animals!
+Rare animals really *are* valuable just 'cause they’re so rare, aren’t they~♪
 {% endbubble %}

 {% bubble Sora %}